24 Plant-Based Recipes - Cover

-The 7 Top Health Benefits of Elderberry: Antiviral and Immune-Boosting
+The 7 Top Health Benefits of Elderberry

-Elderberry especially comes out in force during cold and flu season.
 It’s even become a staple ingredient in many over-the-counter products for immune support.
 You can find it everything from gummies to capsules to syrup.
+(As always, do look for USDA Certified Organic elderberry supplements, as supplements in general may be the most toxin-loaded products out there.)

 History & Folklore of the “Medicine Chest” Berry